sampyle03/fake-news-detector/README.md

+# X Fake News Detection System

 Front-End: React.js, html, css
 Back-End: JavaScript, Python (v3.11)

-# To setup the machine learning model
+## To setup the machine learning model
 In order to setup the machine learning model for use:
 1. Ensure you are using Python 3.11 as your Python interpreter.
 Install it here: https://www.python.org/downloads/release/python-3117/
 2. On your Windows machine, click the bottom left Windows icon and type in "cmd" to open a terminal.